The Golden Eagle Danube Express - Treasures of Eastern Europe

 Prague is one of the most beautifully preserved cities in Europe.
 It spans the Vltava River and is dominated by the 9th century Prague Castle, a stunning sight that can be seen almost anywhere in the city.
 Our tour takes in the Old Town Square with its many historic buildings and Astronomical Clock, the historic 14th century Charles Bridge and the Jewish Quarter.
 After lunch we join a vintage tram to travel through the city and Wenceslas Square, then up the hill to Prague Castle and the gothic St. Vitus Cathedral.
 The castle and its surrounding architectural gems occupy a hillside overlooking the city and river.
 Our tour includes the delightful Golden Lane and the Changing of the Guard at the castle entrance.
 You have the option to join our Freedom of Choice tour to Municipal House, originally built to be an administrative and cultural centre.
 Located just inside the Old Town it was built on the area once occupied by the former Royal Court before it moved to Prague Castle.
 We'll have a Czech afternoon tea here and then visit its beautiful concert hall.

 This morning in Prague is at leisure for you to discover the hidden treasures of this wonderful city.
 Stroll the medieval cobbled streets, relax in the ancient squares and admire the many architectural treasures of this ‘City of a Hundred Spires'.
-At lunchtime we board the Golden Eagle - Danube Express to begin our discovery of Central and Eastern Europe by private train as we head northwards into Germany.
+At lunchtime we re-board the Golden Eagle Danube Express as we head northwards into Germany.
 Our first stop late afternoon is in the south-eastern German town of Zittau, famous for being on the Löbau-Zittau railway which was originally opened in 1848, making it one of the oldest railways in Germany.
 We travel on the Zittau Schmalspurbahn (narrow gauge) heritage steam railway that is used to take passengers up to the picturesque mountain spa resort towns of Kurort Oybin and Kurort Jonsdorf in the Zittau Mountains.
 On our return we will enjoy a barbecue dinner at Zittau locomotive depot.

 Whilst enjoying breakfast onboard we will arrive into Berlin for a full day's programme.
 After years of division, Berlin has risen once again to become one of Europe's most glamorous capital cities, with superb museums, fine churches, wide boulevards and a thriving cultural life.
 Our tour will show us the highlights of both East and West Berlin including the Reichstag, the famous Renaissance style building that once again houses Germany's parliament.
 We cross the former Berlin Wall at the historic Brandenburg Gate, visit Checkpoint Charlie and the Museum Haus that exhibits some of the many ways East Germans used to escape to the West, and delight at the sight of the lovely Charlottenburg Palace.
 Or choose our Freedom of Choice ‘Red Berlin' walking tour of East Berlin's communist past, taking in Husemannstrasse- the famous propaganda street, the Stasi HQ of the East German secret police, Berlin Wall Crossing points (the Palace of Tears) and the East Side Gallery - an international memorial of freedom of 105 paintings on the east side of the Berlin Wall.